1ylwang/HeZhang1994.github.io/README.md

 2. Click top-left drop-down arrow and click "+ Add property".

-3. Select "URL prefix" tag on the left pop-up window.

-3. Type __https://aaa.github.io__ in the bottom input box and click "CONTINUE".
+3. Type "https://aaa.github.io" in the input box of "URL prefix" tag and click "CONTINUE".

-4. Download the verification file `google***.html` from the new pop-up window and upload it to GitHub.io repository.
+4. Download the verification file `google***.html` and upload it to GitHub.io repository.

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY".

-6. Complete verification on Google search engine!
+6. Verification on Google search engine is accomplished.

 <!--
 ### Baidu Search Engine